-You will first be taken in our Mercedes for a visit inside Linlithgow Palace, then inside Blackness Castle, then inside Falkland Palace and then a boat trip across Loch Leven to Loch Leven Castle.
+You will first be taken for a visit inside Linlithgow Palace, then inside Blackness Castle, then inside Falkland Palace and then a boat trip across Loch Leven to Loch Leven Castle.

 Your guide will be Dr Alison Duncan, a professional historian and Scotland expert.

 This is what Alison has to say about your Queen and Captive tour:-

 She was born to be Queen of Scotland, raised to be Queen of France, and believed she was Queen of England by right.
 Her first husband’s death left her a widow at 18.
 Her second husband was blown up, and her third died a madman in a Danish dungeon.
 Her half-brother rebelled against her, and her cousin signed her death warrant.
 Her rule was over by the age of 24, and she spent nearly half her life in captivity.
 But there was more to Mary Stuart’s life than melodrama.
 The Scottish Queen was educated at one of the great Renaissance courts of Europe, and she brought back to Scotland traditions of fine living which found their way into the language and lore of her native country.
 She loved music, hunting and hawking, and tennis.
 She was both a scholar and a poet.